BCSTechLearning/Restful-Learning/README.md

 localhost:8086/hello/unsecured
 ```

--Ensure that you get "Beep boop" in return.
+- Ensure that you get "Beep boop" in return.

 ### Looking for something in particular?